aotodev/artificial_neural_networks/README.md

 Technical overview
 =====
-Here below are some poinst about the gerenal design of the appliaction as well some of the technics used.
+Here below are some points about the general design of the application as well some of the technics used.
 ## Statically polymorphic functors
  - Features such as the initializer, optimizer, activation and loss functions are all decided before compilation, making them perfect candidates for static polymorphism.
  - They are passed as functor parameters and the correct method is decided at compile-time using the Curiously recurring template pattern.